Burlington Flower Bed Maintenance Services

 Professional Plant Selection, Installation & Replacement Standards for Sustainable Gardens

-Plant selection in Burlington should match site conditions: sun exposure (6+ hours for full sun, 2-4 hours part shade, <2 hours shade), soil drainage, and pH (5.5-6.5).
-Choose hardy species for Zone 5b-7a (cold to -15 to -20°F, heat to 85°F+), prioritizing MA natives like New England aster, black-eyed Susan, bee balm, and coneflower.
-Disease and deer resistance are important.
-Install plants at the correct depth (crown at or above soil surface), using a 50% native soil/50% compost mix.
-Mulch immediately (2-4 inches, 2-3 inch clearance from stems) and space perennials 12-18 inches apart.
-Spring (late April-May) and early fall (September-early October) are optimal planting times, avoiding heat waves and saturated soils.
-Use nursery-grown, disease-free plants (#1 or #2 containers), and provide establishment care with deep watering 2-3 times weekly for the first month.
+Plant selection in Burlington should match site conditions: full sun (6+ hours), part shade (2-4 hours), or shade (<2 hours), and consider soil drainage and pH (5.5-6.5).
+Choose species hardy to -15 to -20°F and tolerant of 85°F+ summer heat.
+Prioritize MA natives like New England aster, black-eyed Susan, bee balm, and coneflower for pollinator support and disease resistance.
+Install plants at the correct depth, using a 50% native soil/50% compost mix, and avoid creating a "bathtub effect" in clay soils.
+Water thoroughly at planting, mulch immediately (2-4 inches, with 2-3 inch clearance from stems), and space perennials 12-18 inches apart.
+Optimal planting times are late April-May and September-early October, avoiding heat waves and saturated soils.
+Use nursery-grown, disease-free plants in #1 or #2 containers, and provide establishment care with deep watering 2-3 times weekly for the first month.

 Stormwater Management & Pollinator Protection in Compliance with Burlington's Environmental Initiatives

 Burlington complies with MS4 requirements under the Clean Water Act and MassDEP Stormwater Standards to prevent fertilizer and pesticide runoff.
 Best management practices include applying fertilizers based on soil tests, using slow-release products, and avoiding application before heavy rain.
-Incorporate organic matter to improve water retention and reduce runoff by 20-30%.
-Mulch beds with 2-4 inches to prevent erosion.
-Rain gardens may be integrated for stormwater management.
-Support pollinators by planting MA natives and leaving perennial stalks through winter.
+Incorporating organic matter improves water retention and reduces runoff by 20-30%.
+Mulching (2-4 inches) prevents erosion and bare soil exposure.
+Native plantings support pollinators and wildlife, with perennial stalks left through winter for beneficial insects.
 These practices contribute to carbon sequestration, air quality improvement, and urban heat island mitigation, aligning with Burlington's sustainability and biodiversity goals.
+Coordination with MA Audubon and local initiatives enhances pollinator corridors and ecological connectivity.

 Burlington Public Works Department